slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "A fanatic is a person who can’t change his mind and won’t change the subject."
 -- Winston Churchill [1874]*

-> *"Everything that irritates us about others can lead us to an understanding of ourselves."
+> *"Everything that irritates us about others can lead us to an understanding of ourselves." (...)
+"If one does not understand a person, one tends to regard him as a fool."
 -- Carl Jung [1875]*

 > *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."